stevengogogo/GensJulia/docs/juliapkgs/devtools.md

 - [Rebugger.jl](https://github.com/timholy/Rebugger.jl) : An expression-level debugger for Julia, sans the ability to interact with or manipulate call stacks (see [Gallium](https://github.com/Keno/Gallium.jl)), but it can trace execution via the manipulation of Julia expressions.
 - [Suppressor.jl](https://github.com/Ismael-VC/Suppressor.jl) :  Julia macros for suppressing output (STDOUT), warnings (STDERR) or both streams at the same time.
 - [ToggleableAsserts.jl](https://github.com/MasonProtter/ToggleableAsserts.jl) : Assertions that can be turned on or off with a switch, without runtime penalty when they're off.
 - [Traceur.jl](https://github.com/MikeInnes/Traceur.jl) : codified version of the [Julia performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/).
+You run your code, it tells you about any obvious performance traps.

 ---